The Sleepy Jackson: Side projects

+In 2004, Steele, along with Edo Khan and Nadav Khan from Gelbison released an album as Nations by the River.
+Sarah Blasko also contributed to the album, which was recorded in three days.

 In late 2007, Steele formed the electropop duo Empire of the Sun with Littlemore.
-Empire of the Sun's released its debut album Walking on a Dream, in addition to two single releases, "Walking on a Dream" and "We Are the People"—the project gained success in Australia, New Zealand, the United Kingdom (UK), Ireland and some parts of Europe in 2008.
+Empire of the Sun released its debut album Walking on a Dream, in addition to two single releases, "Walking on a Dream" and "We Are the People".
+The project gained success in Australia, New Zealand, the United Kingdom (UK), Ireland and some parts of Europe in 2008.
 At the 2009 Australian Recording Industry Association Music (ARIA) Awards, Empire of the Sun received four awards: "Best Group", "Album of the Year", "Single of the Year" and "Best Pop Release".

-As of May 2013, Steele stated that he is completing a recording project that he commenced with Johns at his Newcastle, Australia studio in 2008.
+In May 2013, Steele stated he was completing a recording project commenced with Daniel Johns at his Newcastle, Australia studio in 2008.
 In a 2013 interview, Steele explained: "Me and Daniel Johns have been in the studio working on our record, and we’re just about ready to try and finish that off.
 The sessions we did lately sound a bit like The Clash, Talking Heads … inspired by African music.
-So it’s going to be good to do some tougher, hard-edged kind of stuff.”
-In 2008 the name of the project was "Hathaway and Palmer", according to a radio interview that Steele conducted, but this has not been confirmed since.
+So it's going to be good to do some tougher, hard-edged kind of stuff.”
+In 2008 the name of the project was "Hathaway and Palmer", according to a radio interview that Steele conducted, but was later confirmed to be Dreams.
+Their only album, No One Defeats Us, was ultimately released in 2018.

 In early 2009, Clark joined The Exploders, a Melbourne-based band, whose members include former Sleepy Jackson bassist Jonathon Dudman (aka J. Cortez).
-In 2010, Clark and Dudman joined Jeff Martin of The Tea Party in a new band, "Jeff Martin 777"—the band released its debut album The Ground Cries Out in early 2011.
+In 2010, Clark and Dudman joined Jeff Martin of The Tea Party in a new band, Jeff Martin 777; the band released its debut album The Ground Cries Out in early 2011.

-Clark has undertaken the role of drummer in the touring band of Australian singer-songwriter Kevin Mitchell's "Bob Evans" moniker.
-Clark has joined Mitchell during the tours for the albums Goodnight Bull Creek! and Familiar Stranger.
+Clark spent time as drummer in the touring band of Australian singer-songwriter Kevin Mitchell, playing under the name Bob Evans.
+Clark joined Mitchell during the tours for the albums Goodnight, Bull Creek! and Familiar Stranger.
+He later semi-retired from performing music, becoming involved with tour management and audio-visual production.